-The Company has non-capital losses of approximately \$3,964,000 available to offset against taxable income in future years, which if unutilized will expire through 2036.
-Subject to certain restrictions, the Company also has resource exploration expenditures of approximately \$6,378,000 available to offset taxable income in future years.
+The Company has non-capital losses of approximately \$4,352,000 available to offset against taxable income in future years, which if unutilized will expire through 2037 and share issue costs of approximately \$225,000 available to offset against taxable income in future years, which if unutilized will expire through 2021.
+Subject to certain restrictions, the Company also has resource exploration expenditures of approximately \$5,638,000 available to offset taxable income in future years.
 Deferred tax benefits that may arise as a result of these losses, resource deductions and other tax assets have not been recognized in these financial statements due to a lack of probability of their realization.

-16. SUBSEQUENT EVENTS
+15. SUBSEQUENT EVENTS

-Subsequent to December 31, 2016:
+Subsequent to December 31, 2017, the Company: